syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI ComboBox | Syncfusion
-description: Learn how to get started with Syncfusion WinUI ComboBox (SfComboBox) control, its elements, and more in here.
+description: Learn how to get started with Syncfusion WinUI ComboBox(DropDown List) control, its elements, and more in here.
 platform: WinUI
 control: SfComboBox
 documentation: ug